 The Core year begins with our annual Fruit Drop: to test Galileo’s proposition that all objects fall at the same speed, we release watermelons and pears, bananas and grapes from a height and see what happens.
 The Fruit Drop is followed by our Fall BBQ, in which faculty, alumni, and Core veterans welcome the first year students into the program.
 Here, and in receptions and shared activities throughout the year, students and faculty from first to senior year and from throughout the university meet informally to share their experiences.

 The fall sees a variety of Core excursions, from all-Core visits to the Planetarium or the Museum of Fine Arts to activities that selected groups may choose to take part in, such as a trip to view the Dead Sea Scrolls or to visit the exquisite museum of Chinese art in Peabody.
-In the spring Core faculty and friends host the annual Poetry Reading for students of Core, followed by a general reception, while Core and Classics in collaboration put on the often raucous Aristophanes Reading, complete with cross-dressing, off-color jokes, faculty cameos and a final phallic procession—all true to the spirit of the original.
+In the spring Core faculty and friends host the annual Poetry Reading for students of Core, followed by a general reception, while Core and Classics in collaboration put on the often raucous Aristophanes Reading, complete with cross-dressing, off-color jokes, and faculty cameos—all true to the spirit of the original.

 Spring is also the occasion for students to put together the annual Journal of the Core Curriculum, composed of the best works of analysis, creative writing, art and photography submitted by the student body.
 The best of these, the best of the best, are also submitted by the faculty to Amphora, the national online magazine of the Association of Core Texts and Courses where BU students compete with Core students from Columbia, Yale, the University of Chicago, and the many other Core programs across the country.